Aaron-Junker/Aaron-Junker/README.md

 ### Hi I'm Aaron Junker

-I work on various own projects and other Projects like [Microsoft PowerToys](https://github.com/microsoft/PowerToys) ([Read more about my projects](https://blog.aaron-junker.ch/projects/)).
+I'm a Windows Insider MVP and work on various own projects and other Projects like [Microsoft PowerToys](https://github.com/microsoft/PowerToys) ([Read more about my projects](https://blog.aaron-junker.ch/projects/)).

 I live in Switzerland.